kli.Localize 2.0.4

 "SampleText": "FooBar",

-"Other": "Text42"
+"Other": "Text42",

 }

-Give your default localization a name without specifying the culture (e.g. Locale.json).
-All other localizations follow the pattern <Filename>_<CultureInfo.Name>.json (e.g. Locale_en-US.json for American English or Locale_en.json for English)
+Name your localization files, including the culture according to the pattern: <FileName>_<CultureInfo.Name>.json (e.g. Locale_de.json).
+For other cultures follow the same pattern (e.g. Locale_en-US.json for American English or Locale_en.json for English).

 locale_files image